steveking-gh/brink/README.md

 ---

-Brink can calculate the relative or absolute offsets, allowing the output to contain pointer tables, cross-references and so on.
+Brink can calculate relative or absolute offsets, allowing the output to contain pointer tables, cross-references and so on.

 <img src="./images/offsets.svg" width="400">